bbauska/LFS171x/README.md

 **[`^        back to top        ^`](#table-of-contents)**

-### <a id="ch2z"></a>Hyperledger vs. Apache
+### Hyperledger vs. Apache
 While at Apache, you were able to successfully build an open software developer community.
 What are some similarities and differences between Hyperledger and Apache in its evolution as an open source project?
 Right...
-Well, on the Apache web server project, which later became the Apache Software Foundation,
-a lot of what happened was due to luck, was due to inheriting a tradition that had been established since the beginning of the internet,
-of technologists working together on common standards and common code.
+Well, on the Apache web server project, which later became the Apache Software Foundation, a lot of what happened was due to luck, was due to inheriting a tradition that had been established since the beginning of the internet, of technologists working together on common standards and common code.

 And so, there was kind of a DNA that was built-in and, you know, the web was not that complicated at that point in time, either.
 These standards were pretty simple, right?

 So, we just kind of did what seemed natural.

 We started a mailing list.

 We started an issue tracking system, a version control system, and we just started working together, very ad hoc, very informally.

 And we became a non-profit about three years after we got started, when we realized we wanted a little more formalism, and a little more protection for the developers.

 But it was all very informal, ad hoc, and many developers took on roles beyond development, such as marketing, such as legal, such as accounting, right?

 And so, Apache's culture has been very much almost like a guild, right?

-Almost like a user community... a very community-driven kind of thing,
-where there's this validity that comes from that grassroots-kind-of-sense, right?
+Almost like a user community... a very community-driven kind of thing, where there's this validity that comes from that grassroots-kind-of-sense, right?

 Which is great for the kinds of projects that Apache was interested in.

-And Apache has become a home for over 300 different individual software development projects, beyond the web server, right?
+And, Apache has become a home for over 300 different individual software development projects, beyond the web server, right?

 But it has always grown by happenstance, and it's always been open to whatever technology project wanted to come in.
 So, there are some upsides and downsides to that all, right?
 One of the downsides is, by not having a full time staff, it's hard for Apache to really take advantage of all the opportunities out there, to get the word out about who they are.
 It means that developers, you know, have to do these non-developer activities, right?
 And it's hard to do things like police your trademark usage, right, when people are working as volunteers.
 So, The Linux Foundation took a slightly different approach.